Mark Ralph (music producer): 2020–present

 In the midst of the COVID-19 pandemic, Ralph based himself within his studio complex Club Ralph to continue working on music remotely.
 His musical output increased as a result, with multiple critically acclaimed releases hitting shelves throughout the course of the year.

-From 2020 to the present, Ralph has been working with a wide range of acts, including Aitch, Tom Grennan, Georgia, 220 Kid, Clean Bandit, Years & Years, Jax Jones, Bad Boy Chiller Crew, Eats Everything, George Fitzgerald, Zara Larsson, The Snuts, Sub Focus, Becky Hill, Sam Ryder, Rita Ora, Kawala, Sea Girls, Sigala, James Arthur and more across production, songwriting and mixing.
+Since 2020, Ralph has worked with a wide range of acts, including Aitch, Tom Grennan, Georgia, 220 Kid, Clean Bandit, Years & Years, Jax Jones, Bad Boy Chiller Crew, Eats Everything, George Fitzgerald, Zara Larsson, the Snuts, Sub Focus, Becky Hill, Sam Ryder, Rita Ora, Kawala, Sea Girls, Sigala, James Arthur and more across production, songwriting and mixing.

-Further collaborations in recent years include 220 Kid & Gracey’s “Don’t Need Love” which received a BRIT Award Nomination for Best British Single, “Starstruck” by Years & Years ft.
-Kylie Minogue, “Where Did You Go” by Jax Jones & MNEK, a global hit, and Sam Ryder’s “Spaceman”, which was performed at the 2022 Eurovision Song Contest, coming second to Ukraine.
+Further collaborations in recent years include 220 Kid & Gracey's "Don't Need Love" which received a BRIT Award Nomination for Best British Single, "Starstruck" by Years & Years featuring Kylie Minogue, "Where Did You Go" by Jax Jones and MNEK, a global hit, and Sam Ryder's "Spaceman", which was performed at the 2022 Eurovision Song Contest, coming second to Ukraine.

-In 2023, Ralph’s work on Shania Twain’s album Queen Of Me saw him receive another UK Number 1 Album credit.
+Ralph worked on Shania Twain's 2023 album Queen of Me, which was also number one on the UK Albums Chart.

 Club Ralph

 Club Ralph is a recording studio complex with five studios under one roof in West London.
-The complex has a focus on developing new talent, producers and songwriters under Ralph’s supervision.
+The complex has a focus on developing new talent, producers and songwriters under Ralph's supervision.

-Ralph, and in turn Club Ralph, is fully certified to work in spatial audio through Dolby Atmos.
-Recent work with Atmos includes Years & Years’ “Outside”, “Montero” and “100% Pure Love”.